rithvik-duddupudi/StockPred/README.md

 ### Model Results

-For train-test split:
+For the train-test split:

-1. Train dataset was derived from the starting timestamp until the last 30 days
+1. The train dataset was derived from the starting timestamp until the last 30 days
-2. Test dataset was derived from the last 30 days until the end of the dataset
+2. The test dataset was derived from the last 30 days until the end of the dataset

-The model did forecasting based on last 30 days, and this experiment was repeated 10 times.
-This can be increased locally, and hyperparameter tuning is also recommended.
+The model did forecasting based on the last 30 days, and this experiment was repeated 10 times.
+This can be increased locally and hyperparameter tuning is also recommended.

 LSTM: 94.957% Accuracy